S3-working-group/s3-practical-guide/src/building-organizations/index.md

 ## Building Organizations

-Patterns for growing an organization along the principles behind S3.
+Patterns for growing an organization aligned with the principles behind S3.

-In the addition to the patterns in this sections there's also two subsections:
+In addition to this section of patterns for building organizations, there are two subsections:

-* People and Roles
+* Connecting Domains
-* Organizational Structure.
+* Organizational Structure